StuartAshby/tensorflow-ninjago-character-classification/README.md

 python classifier.py --image_file images/animal2.jpg
 ```

 Excellent!
-It clearly knows how to classify pomegranates and pandas.
+It clearly knows how to classify pomegranates and pandas at >90% confidence.
+You'll see the result show something along the lines of ```(score = 0.98216)```.

 Next let's see how it does with our Ninjago characters.
 Since it knows absolutely nothing about Ninjago, we'll train it using 20 images of Lloyd and 20 images of Kai; two of the show's characters my kids like best.
 20 images is not a lot at all, in fact it's just about the bare minimum. it would be more accurate if we trained it using more pics.